Beaver, West Virginia

-Beaver is a census-designated place (CDP) in Raleigh County, West Virginia, United States.
+Beaver is a census-designated place (CDP) and unincorporated community in Raleigh County, West Virginia, United States.
 The population was 1,129 at the 2020 census.
+Beaver is home to the Southern Regional Jail, which serves the states southern counties of Fayette, Greenbrier, Mercer, Monroe, Raleigh, Summers and Wyoming.

+History

+Early settlement

+The area around present-day Beaver was settled by Clarkson and William Prince, maternal cousins of Alfred Beckley, who settled nearby Beckleyville.
+The Prince brothers were nephews of John Beckley, the first Librarian of Congress, who had received land in the area for his service.

+The community developed along Beaver Creek and Little Beaver Creek.
+The streams were named for the large population of beavers historically found in the area.
+In 1854, the family of Johanis P. Hoback, who later served as a delegate to the West Virginia Constitutional Convention of 1861–1863, moved to Beaver Creek near the present site of Beaver.

 Etymology

 Beaver first acquired its name c.
 1860 “from the great numbers of beavers abounding in the creeks during the early days of settlement”, according to A History of Shady Spring District (1979), compiled by the Shady Spring District Woman's Club.
 When the community became eligible for a post office in the early 1900s, the residents discovered another West Virginia town already had the name.
 The town adopted the name "Oxley", after a Huntington man who ran a clothing store there.
 In 1929 or 1930, Grover Hedrick bought Ritter Lumber Company and had the community name changed to "Glen Hedrick."
 The residents petitioned the federal government for another name change and finally, the community was officially named Beaver in 1939.

 Geography

 According to the United States Census Bureau, the C.D.P. has a total area of 4.4 square miles (11.4 km^{2}), of which 4.4 square miles (11.4 km^{2}) is land and 0.23% is water.